medal-ece/MuaLLM/README.md

 - `claude/`: Contains scripts for Claude models
 - `gpt/`: Contains scripts for GPT models
 - `papers/`: Directory to store your PDF files for testing
+- `prompts_to_json/`: Directory to store python script for extracting prompts from *.docx file and write them as desired format in the JSON file

 ## How to Run the Project